Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Conclusion

 We suggested a latent point process model to describe spatial-temporal interaction networks.
 In contrast to existing continuous time models of temporal networks, here we assume that interactions along the network links are only partially observable.
 We describe an efficient variational EM approach for learning and inference with such models, and demonstrated a good performance in our experiments with both synthetic and real-world data.

 We note that while our work was motivated by modeling spatial-temporal interaction networks, the latent point process suggested here is much more general and can be used for modeling scenarios where one deals with latent mixture of arbitrary point processes.
-For instance, LPPM can be generalized to describe geographically distributed sequence of arbitrary events.
+For instance, LPPM can be generalized to describe geographically distributed sequence of arbitrary events of multiple pairs even with the events which misses the pair information.

 There are several ways to generalize the model further.
 For instance we have assumed a homogenous background rate, whereas in certain scenarios one might need to introduce cyclic activity patterns.
 Furthermore, the assumption that the process intensity is factorized into temporal and spatial components might not work well for certain types of processes, where the location component might depend on the event time.